wandb/weave/docs/docs/guides/evaluation/scorers.md

 # Evaluation Metrics

-## Evaluation Metrics in Weave
+## Evaluations in Weave
 In Weave, Scorers are tools that help you evaluate the outputs from your AI system.
 They take the AI's output, analyze it, and return a dictionary with the results.
-Scorers can also look at parts of your input data and provide extra information, like explanations of their evaluations.
+Scorers can also use other parts of your input data and can also provide extra information, such as explanations of their evaluations.

-You use Scorers when creating a `weave.Evaluation object`.
-There are two main types of Scorers:
+Scorers are passed to a `weave.Evaluation` object during evaluation.
+There are two types of Scorers:

-1. Function-based Scorers: Simple Python functions decorated with @weave.op.
+1. **Function-based Scorers:** Simple Python functions decorated with `@weave.op`.
-2. Class-based Scorers: Python classes that inherit from weave.Scorer for more complex evaluations.
+2. **Class-based Scorers:** Python classes that inherit from `weave.Scorer` for more complex evaluations.

 ## Function-based Scorers
-These are straightforward functions that return a dictionary.
-They're great for simple evaluations.
+These are functions, decorated with @weave.op that return a dictionary.
+They're great for simple evaluations:

 ```python
 @weave.op